NiallHornFX/COMP5823M-Mini-Solvers/Notes/Lecture_Notes/COMP5823M_LectureNotes_01_IntroToInterpolation_28-09-21.md

 Polynomials named by highest order (degree) term.

-Conitnunity, Number of continous derivatives
+#### Continuity / Smoothness
+Continuity, Number of continuous derivatives, however this is typically referred to as Smoothness.
+Ie a Continuous function has some level of smoothness defined by its C_x.

-Zeroth  Order (C_0) , continous but not differentiable
+(C_0) , continous but not differentiable

-C_1 First order derivative (Linear)
+C_1 First order derivative (Linear / First Order)

 C_2 etc ..